ThKrypt/QualCoder/07-Coding-Text.md

 Coded text segments can be memoed - through the right-click menu, by pressing 'm' or by clicking on the pencil and red notepad icon.
 Text under a code with a memo is italicised.

+Important coded texts, such as exemplars for a report, cane be flagged Important by using the right-click menu when on the codeed text and selecting Important.

 ## Overlapping codes

 Overlapping codes can be difficult to view clearly.
 Overlaps have an overline above the text to show overlapping sections and are italicised (coded text with a code memo is also italicised).
 Mouse hover will show coded text, including overlaps.
 Clicking in an overlap shows a selection box at the top of the screen where you can select to view one or the other highlighted coded text.